 You can have your own brand logo only from the premium plan.
 You can also choose a custom theme and modify that as per your branding.

-I would say only for beginners its suitable.
-If you don’t have any knowledge about how to host a website or does not want to spend time on hosting and designing a blog, then wordpress.com is the best to start your blog.
+I would say only for beginners it’s suitable.
+If you don’t have any knowledge about how to host a website or do not want to spend time on hosting and designing a blog, then wordpress.com is the best to start your blog.

 - The only best plan ( Business) is very pricey